klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 ### `Query`

 `Query` simplifies rendering queries data, loading spinners and server errors.
 It automatically connects to Redux store by using `useQuery` under the hood.
 It has the following props:

 - `type: string`: type of query action, refer to `getQuery` from the core library
 - `requestKey: string`: pass it if you used `requestKey` in query action, refer to `getQuery` from the core library
 - `multiple: boolean`: refer to `getQuery` from the core library
 - `defaultData`: refer to `getQuery` from the core library
 - `selector`: if you already have a query selector, pass it here instead of `type`
 - `children` - render function receiving object with data, loading flag and error property
 - `component` - alternative prop to children, you can pass your custom component here, which will receive data, loading and error props, plus any additional props passed to `Query`
 - `isDataEmpty: query => boolean`: function which defines when `data` is empty, by default data as empty array and falsy value like `null`, `undefined` is considered as empty when data is updated - it will still show during initial fetch, but ill not for subsequent requests
 - `noDataMessage`: `string` or any React node, like `<div>message</div>`, which will be rendered when `data` is empty
 - `errorComponent`: custom React component, which will be rendered on error, receives `error` prop, `null` by default
 - `errorComponentProps`: extra props which will be passed to `errorComponent`
 - `loadingComponent` custom React component, which will be rndered when request is pending, useful for showing
 - `loadingComponentProps`: extra props which will be passed to `loadingComponent` spinners, `null` by default
 - `showLoaderDuringRefetch: boolean`: `true` by default, whether `loadingComponent` will be shown on data refetch or not, if `false` you won't see spinner even when data is being loaded if you already have some data from a previous requests
+- `action`: useful only when you use Typescript, see details [here](/docs/guides/usage-with-typescript#automatic-data-inference)

 Minimalistic example:

 ```js
 import { Query } from '@redux-requests/react';